spinamp/web3-music-subgraph/README.md

 # Web3 Music subgraph

 This is a subgraph that aggregates various web3 music platforms.
 The goal is to aggregate all web3 music into a single, highly normalized and queryable schema.
+It's based off The Graph for now, though could branch out further if we get to integrating from non-EVM chains in future.

 ## Design Goals
 There are a few goals